-The 590A contains no internal power supply and must obtain the necessary dc operating power from the bin and power supply in which it is installed for operation.
+The 855 contains no internal power supply and must obtain the necessary dc operating power from the bin and power supply in which it is installed for operation.
 Always turn off power for the power supply before inserting or removing any modules.
-After all modules have been installed in the bin and any preamplifiers have also been connected to the Preamp Power connectors on the amplifiers, check the dc voltage levels from the power supply to see that they are not overloaded.
-The ORTEC 4001/4002 Series bins and power supplies have convenient test points on the power supply control panel to permit monitoring these dc levels.
+After all modules have been in- stalled in the bin and any preamplifiers have also been connected to the Preamp Power connectors on the amplifiers, cheek the dc voltage levels from the power supply to see that they are not overloaded.
+The ORTEC 4001A/4002A Series Bins and Power Supplies have convenient test points on the power supply control panel to permit monitoring these dc levels.
 If any one or more of the dc levels indicates an overload, some of the modules will need to be moved to another bin to achieve operation.